2016lisali/jacks_garden/README.md

    npm start
    ```

-The webpage will be served at http://localhost:3000
+The webpage will be served at http://localhost:YOUR PORT NUMBER

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Roadmap

-- [x] Add Ny Account page
+- [x] Add 'My Account' page
 - [x] Add back to top links
 - [ ] Add Filter and Sort function for product page
 - [ ] Add update user details funtionality